RonenIsGreat/Lucid-Dream-Curse-Key/README.md

 `restheart` - Add a new enviormental veriable and set it's value to restheart folder in the project (..\Lucid-Dream-Curse-Key\DBService\RESTheart)

-`RecordingsPath` - Add a new enviormental veriable and set it's value to the recording files folder path.

 # Run

 ### Lucid Dream Backend